Polaroids from the Dead: Part Three: Brentwood Notebook

 This part is a long extended essay discussing Brentwood, Los Angeles, California.
 The essay is broken down into a chronological time periods, spanning a day from Morning, to Afternoon to Late Afternoon.
 The essay follows Brentwood from its inception to its notoriety with the death of Marilyn Monroe and the murders of Nicole Brown Simpson and Ron Goldman.
 It also discusses the idea of post-fame, when fame becomes a liability to the famous.
 The essay incorporates information off billboards and menus into its text, including interesting historical documents as well.
 Portions of Brentwood Notebook was published in The New Republic in December 1994.

 Inspiration

 Coupland discusses his influences in writing this book in the introduction called “Kitchen Drawer Filled with Photos”.
 He discusses the stories from the past that he collected in this book.
 The stories in the Polaroids section were experienced at a series of Grateful Dead concerts in December 1991.
 Jerry Garcia had already died when the book was published in 1996.

 The Super Tuesday stories were researched by Coupland during the Super Tuesday primaries in 1992.

 The Brentwood Notebook was written in 1994 over the course of one day on the thirty-second anniversary of Marilyn Monroe's death.
 It was also months after the murders of Nicole Brown Simpson and Ron Goldman.
-It was to be written a year before in a style like the Palo Alto article, but Coupland lacked a hook for the story.
+It was to be written a year before in a style like the Palo Alto article; however, Coupland lacked a hook for the story.